-- The Supporting Characters/ The Third Doctors era is really the first time they tried to give the Doctor a “gang” or a “family”, the UNIT family.
-This would be replicated in future era’s with Jago and Litefoot, the Children of Time and The Paternoster Gang and even to a smaller extent Kate Lethbridge Stewart and Osgood.
+- The Supporting Characters: The Third Doctors era is really the first time they tried to give the Doctor a “gang” or a “family”, the UNIT family.
+This would be replicated in future era’s and spin off material, with Jago and Litefoot, the Children of Time, The Paternoster Gang, and even to a smaller extent Kate Lethbridge Stewart and Osgood.
 Though UNIT was technically introduced in the Second Doctors era, it was really in 3’s time that they came into their own.
 UNIT would be much more fleshed out in the Pertwee era and we got to see how they function much more clearly.
-Such was their success that even with the introduction of other popular supporting characters we still always sooner or later return to UNIT.
+Such was their success that even with the introduction of other popular supporting characters, we still always sooner or later return to UNIT.

-- More morally grey stories/ Now from its very beginnings Who was not afraid to tackle serious issues like genocide and race hatred and body horror.
-However still I feel it was in the Pertwee era where we started to get stories where the villains weren’t always just bad guys and things weren’t just simple black and white.
-60’s who was no pun intended very black and white in terms of morality.
-The Daleks, the Cybermen, the Yeti and the Ice Warriors are all evil through and through.
-In Pertwee’s time we have villains like the Silurians and races like the Draconians who are exactly like us capable of being both cruel and kind.
+- More morally grey stories: Now from its very beginnings Who was not afraid to tackle serious issues like genocide and race hatred and body horror.
+Still I feel it was in the Pertwee era where we started to get stories where the villains weren’t always just bad guys, and things weren’t just simple black and white.
+60’s who was, no pun intended, very black and white in terms of morality.
+The Daleks, the Cybermen, the Yeti and the Ice Warriors are all just evil.
+In Pertwee’s time we have villains like the Silurians and races like the Draconians who are exactly like us, capable of being both cruel and kind.
 Then there are also examples of good people doing bad things like The Brigadier destroying the Silurians and Mike Yates betraying everyone in “Invasion of the Dinosaurs”.
 Pertwee’s era definitely had more complex stories than his predecessors.

 Things I don’t like

-- Too many earthbound stories/ Obviously this is the biggest problem with Pertwee’s era the fact that there are too many stories set on earth.
-Though they did work around this problem quite well it did limit the types of story Pertwee’s Doctor could have.
-All invasion earth stories with the occasional journey to another world.
+- Too many earthbound stories: Obviously this is the biggest problem with Pertwee’s era, the fact that there are too many stories set on earth.
+Though they did work around this problem quite well, it still limited the types of story Pertwee’s Doctor could have.
+All are basically invasion earth stories with the occasional journey to another world.
 Gone certainly is the variety of Hartnells era.

-- Its somewhat dated/ I think being set on contemporary earth more than other era’s has caused the Pertwee era to look and feel somewhat more dated than many others, though not to the same extent as the new series, but still more so than many other classic era periods including even the earlier Hartnell and Troughton era’s.
+- Its somewhat dated: I think being set on contemporary earth more than other era’s has caused the Pertwee era to look and feel somewhat more dated than many others, though not to the same extent as the new series.

 The Fourth Doctors Era